The team at the Water Footprint Network includes staff, Supervisory Council members and Associates.

 Xander initiates projects for new knowledge exchange across different platforms (exhibitions, conferences, seminars, dialogues sessions, publications and virtual communication) and the engagement of networks, stakeholders and professionals from different fields.

-Matilda leads our public communications and helps us convey the value of our work internationally.
-She is the first point of contact for media.
+Matilda has extensive experience working in communications, specialising in environmental and sustainability issues.
+She leads our public communications and helps us convey the value of our work internationally.

 Elisabeth is responsible for our general management support, including among other things financial management, bookkeeping, invoicing and administration.
 She is also the first port of call for people contacting Water Footprint Network.

 The Supervisory Council ensures the financial and legal status of the Water Footprint Network and provides strategic guidance and direction.